 On June 5, 2011, the Company's facility in Venezuela was destroyed by fire.
 For the years ended December 31, 2011 and 2010, the Company's subsidiary in Venezuela ("Revlon Venezuela") had net sales of approximately 2% and 3%, respectively, of the Company's consolidated net sales.
 At December 31, 2011 and 2010, total assets of Revlon Venezuela were approximately 2% and 3%, respectively, of the Company's total assets.
 Historically, approximately 50% of Revlon Venezuela's net sales were comprised of products imported from the Company's Oxford, North Carolina facility and approximately 50% were comprised of locally manufactured products.
 Revlon Venezuela did not have any net sales from the date of the fire until August 12, 2011.
-The Company's net sales in Venezuela since August 12, 2011 have been solely comprised of products imported from the Company's Oxford, North Carolina facility and the Company estimates the lost net sales to be approximately \$15 million for 2011.
+The Company's Oxford, North Carolina facility and the Company estimates the lost net sales to be approximately \$15 million for 2011.